dequelabs/axe-core-nuget/packages/playwright/README.md

         ```

 ### Type Modifications

 1. The Timestamp type in `AxeResult` changed from System.DateTime to System.DateTimeOffset
 1. The url type in `AxeResult` changed from Uri to string
 1. The `OrientationAngle` type in `AxeTestEnvironment` changed from int to double
 1. The `HelpUrl` in `AxeResultItem` changed from Uri to string

 ### Removals

 1. Removed `AxeEnvironmentData` interface and using the existing environment data info in `Deque.AxeCore.Commons.AxeResult`
 1. Removed `AxeImpactValue` and `AxeRunOnlyType` enums in favor of using `string` in the Commons typings (`AxeResultItem.cs` and `AxeRunOptions.cs`, respectively)
 1. `FailureSummary` was removed from `AxeResultNode` (formerly `AxeNodeResult`)
 1. `ElementRef` and `PerformanceTimer` were removed from `AxeRunOptions`
+1. `AxeRunOptions` and `RunOnlyOptions` now use named object-initializer syntax instead of constructor parameters.

 ## Contributing